janorlinski/histgui/README.md

 without any heading rows.

 The transmitter.C macro can be easily adjusted to convert different .txt files to the format accepted by histgui.C.
-Transmitter.C is currently set to read .txt files with climate data attached in this repository, that come from National Centers for Environmental Information of USA [1].
+Transmitter.C is currently set to read .txt files with climate data attached in this repository, that come from National Centers for Environmental Information of USA [2].

-### common issues troubleshooting
+### common issues / troubleshooting

+The "Zoom to last 48h" button seems to not work, unless the DAQ is running.

+When transmission is paused, the TH1D can be easily manipulated by right-clicking on the TCanvas.
+Also, if the .txt file itself does not refresh, one can safely toggle the Tramission status to on.

-No common issues and their troubleshoots are known at the moment.
+No other issues are currently known.

 ### current objectives